laserpointlabs/ODRAS/docs/deployment/WSL_WINDOWS_SETUP_GUIDE.md

 ### Step 2: Enable Virtualization in BIOS/UEFI

 If virtualization is disabled, you need to enable it in your system's BIOS/UEFI settings:

+**⚠️ ADMINISTRATOR/IT ASSISTANCE REQUIRED**: On government-compliant or enterprise-managed machines, BIOS/UEFI access is typically restricted and requires IT administrator assistance.
+You **cannot** enable virtualization in BIOS without admin privileges on these systems.

+**If you're on a government-compliant or enterprise-managed machine:**
+- **Contact your IT department immediately** - they must enable virtualization in BIOS for you
+- Provide them with this document and specify you need "Virtualization Technology" enabled
+- IT will need to:
+  1. Access BIOS/UEFI settings (may require physical access or remote management tools)
+  2. Enable "Virtualization Technology" (Intel VT-x) or "AMD-V" or "SVM Mode"
+  3. Save changes and restart the system

+**If you have full admin access to your machine:**

 1. **Restart your computer**
 2. **Enter BIOS/UEFI Setup**: